 While many medical malpractice cases aren’t so open and shut, cases in which res ipsa loquitor applies are situations in which no reasonable person could argue the doctor’s actions were justified.
-A recent Health Aim article illustrated some examples of these types of cases.
+A recent Health Aim (no longer available) article illustrated some examples of these types of cases.

 Disturbing Medical Malpractice Cases

 Some of the most disturbing examples of malpractice which were assembled on the Health Aim list include:

 - A surgical procedure performed without anesthesia: A 73-year-old patient was not given the proper dosage of anesthetic so he experienced anesthesia awareness.
 He felt all of the discomfort and pain during surgery, but he was not able to communicate.
 The patient committed suicide two weeks after the surgery due to the trauma which he endured.